mozilla-services/socorro/docs/development/api/crashstorage.rst

 * `NullCrashStorage`: Silently ignores everything it is told to do.

-Examples of other concrete implementations are: `PostgreSQLCrashStorage`, `HBaseCrashStorage`.
+Examples of other concrete implementations are: `PostgreSQLCrashStorage`, `BotoCrashStorage`.

 CrashStorage containers for aggregating multiple crash storage implementations:

 * `PolyCrashStorage`: Container for other crash storage systems.
 * `FallbackCrashStorage`: Container for two other crash storage systems, a primary and a secondary.
 Attempts on the primary, if it fails it will fallback to the secondary.
-In use when we had primary/secondary HBase.
+In use when we have cutover between data stores.
-  Can be heterogeneous, example: Hbase + filesystem and use crashmovers to move from filesystem into hbase when hbase comes back.
+  Can be heterogeneous, example: S3 + filesystem and use crashmovers to move from filesystem into S3 when S3 comes back.
 * `PrimaryDeferredStorage`: Container for two different storage systems and a predicate function.
 If predicate is false, store in primary, otherwise store in secondary.
 Usecase: situation where we want crashes to be put